Notable People

 Prison made the cause global

 Sharansky spent nine years imprisoned before his release in February 1986 as part of an East-West prisoner exchange.
-His wife Avital's international campaign helped make his case legible far beyond Soviet Jewry circles, and his release was read not simply as a personal victory but as evidence that sustained outside pressure could matter.
+His wife Avital's international campaign helped make his case legible far beyond Soviet Jewry circles, and his release was read as more than a personal victory.
+It was evidence that sustained outside pressure could matter.

-The Jewish Agency timeline adds a detail worth keeping.
+The Jewish Agency timeline adds a detail the profile needs.
 Even after reaching Israel, Sharansky did not treat arrival as the end of the story.
 He kept working on behalf of Soviet Jewish emigration and helped drive the huge 1987 Washington rally timed to Mikhail Gorbachev's visit.
 In other words, he moved from symbol to organizer without pausing long in ceremonial gratitude.

 That habit would define the rest of his career.